ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 * `deployment.yaml`
 * `service.yaml`

-Instead of just bundling those manifest files in a package, with Helm you create *templates* within the chart, which are combined with *default values* from a file called `values.yaml`, and, optionally, additional values provided at installation time of the chart.
+Instead of just bundling those manifest files in a package, Helm enables you to create *templates* within the chart, which are combined with *default values* from a file called `values.yaml`, and, optionally, additional values provided at installation time of the chart.

 Like every good package manager, Helm also provides the functionality to *install*, *upgrade* and *delete* charts.
-When installing a chart into your Kubernetes cluster, you create a *release*.
+By installing a chart into your Kubernetes cluster, you create a *release*.
 This is different from other package managers you might be familiar with, e.g. `apt` or `dnf`, but looking at the use case, it totally fits.
-When installing a `.deb` on your machine, you definitely want this package to exist only once on your machine.
+When installing a `.deb` locally, you definitely want this package to exist only once on your machine.
-Installating an application like MySQL into your Kubernetes cluster, it's not rare that you want to install multiple instances in parallel, each with a different configuration.
+Installating an application like MySQL into your Kubernetes cluster, it's not uncommon that you want to install multiple instances in parallel, each with a different configuration.
 Here, multiple releases created from the same chart, but with different values applied to the templates, solve the problem easily.